Altay City: Transport

-From Ürümqi (capital of Xinjiang Province) to Altay, it takes about one hour by plane, 9 hours by day bus, 12 hours by night bus and about 14 hours by train (towards Beitun City).
+From Ürümqi (capital of Xinjiang Province) to Altay, it takes about one hour by plane, nine hours by day bus, 12 hours by night bus and about 9.5 hours by train.

 Culture

 Like other cities in Xinjiang Uyghur Autonomous Region, there are many minorities in Altay, in particular Uyghurs and Kazakhs.

 The Dundbulag rock carvings (敦德布拉克岩画) in the Xandighati Mongol Ethnic Township (A.K.A.
 Handagaitu, Handgait; tyv.
 Handagaity; uyg.
 Handigati; cmn.
-Handegate) under this city is an earliest evidence of ski.
-The term Mongol here partially refers to ethnic Tuvans of Mongol nation under Chinese designation.
+Handegate) under this city is a very early evidence of skiing.
+The term Mongol here partially refers to ethnic Tuvans of the Mongol nation under Chinese designation.

 Education

 In schools, students are taught mainly in Chinese (Mandarin) and there are courses for Uyghur and Kazakh languages.

 Tourism

 The most important tourist site is Kanas Lake where there is a legend of a large creature.